swcarpentry/training-course/_submissions/round-11/3/2014-10-02-assesment-writing-tests.md

 <p>&nbsp; &nbsp; return str(n) == str(n)[::-1]<br />
 `

 Python functions will try to work with what you give them.
-Although the documentation for ` is_palindrome ` clearly says that it checks if an * integer * is palindromic, there&#8217;s nothing to stop you from doing the following:
+Although the documentation for ` is_palindrome ` clearly says that it checks if an * integer * is palindromic, there's nothing to stop you from doing the following:
 `<br />
 >>> is_palindrome(3.3)<br />
 True<br />